Cape Cod is a gorgeous seaside destination, and the ideal time to visit it depends on what you’re looking to enjoy.

 This is an ideal month to visit the Cape since you can enjoy outdoor activities–and because it falls in the off-season, you can take advantage of the beauties the cape has to offer without worrying about enormous crowds.

-You could go on a hike at the Cliff Pond Trail, enjoying a dip or boat ride in the calm waters.
+You could go on a hike at the Cliff Pond Trail, enjoy a dip or boat ride in the calm waters.

 Grab a bike and ride through the marshes, bogs, and pine trees along the Cape Cod Rail Trail.